w3f/polkadot-wiki/docs/learn/learn-DOT-inflation.md

 where `auction_proportion` is obtained by computing `min(auctioned_slots, 60) / 200`.
 The
 `auctioned_slots` are all the auctioned slots without the slots for system parachains.

-Assuming there are 48 filled slots of which three are dedicated to system parachains (Asset Hub, Bridge Hub and Collectives), there are 45 auctioned slots.
+Assuming there are 48 filled slots, of which three are dedicated to system parachains (Asset Hub, Bridge Hub and Collectives), there are 45 auctioned slots.
 The `auction_proportion` is thus `45 / 200 = 0.225`.
 The ideal staking rate is `0.75 - 0.225 = 0.525`.

-If the amount of tokens staked goes below 52.5%, then staking rewards for nominators go up, incentivizing them to stake more tokens on the network.
-On the contrary, if the amount of tokens staked goes above the ideal rate, staking rewards drop.
-This is a result of the change in the percentage of staking rewards that go to the Treasury.
+If the amount of tokens staked goes below 52.5%, then staking rewards for nominators increase, incentivizing them to stake more tokens on the network.
+On the contrary, staking rewards drop if staked tokens exceed the ideal staking rate.
+This results from the change in the percentage of staking rewards that go to the Treasury.